ether/ep_cursortrace/README.md

 # ep_cursortrace

-Shows the caret position of an author
+Shows the caret position of the authors on your Pad

 ## TODO

-Make it show caret on X positon of character
-Make it gracefully handle multiple people on a line Make click events not suffer from race
+* Make it gracefully handle multiple people on a line

-If a user hasn't set a color and it's a colorId the background color will be white
+* If a user hasn't set a color and it's a colorId the background color will be white